 Residential Curbside Recycling Program

-Recycling collection service is provided to single-family homes in the Urban Services District of Nashville and is collected once a month.
-Residents must place recyclables in their green roll-out cart.
+Curbside recycling service is provided to single-family homes in the Urban Services District of Nashville that receive weekly trash cart collection from Metro Public Works.
+Recycling is collected once a month and residents must place recyclables in their green roll-out cart.
 Recyclables are not to be bagged but placed in the cart loosely.
-For more details on the residential recycling collection program, please read through the frequently asked questions below or call (615) 880-1000.
+For more details on the residential recycling collection program, please read through the frequently asked questions below or call 615-862-5000.

-Residents may be issued 1 green department approved container for recycling.
+Residents may be issued one green department approved container for recycling.
 Additional carts may be requested at no cost.

 Public Works provides a reminder service that makes it easy to remember your pick-up day.
 If you'd like to receive a reminder message via e-mail each month, you can sign up to get reminders online.